Aotokitsuruya

 Common Form Object Implementation

-To improve our form object, we have to know about the original version we are using.
+To improve the form object, you have to know about the original version you are using.

 1class RegistrationForm